Growth may come with opportunity, but it also invariably comes with growing pains.

 Are you running out of inventory storage space?

 Merchants often forget to include storage costs in their fulfillment expense calculations.
-(This is surprising considering that 21% of a company’s logistical costs are spent on inventory carrying.)

 When deciding whether a 3PL is right for your retail business, compare your current warehouse expenses with estimates from 3PLs.
 Sometimes, bundling storage costs with outsourced fulfillment gives you better value for your money.